High commissioner (Commonwealth): Current practice

 Outside the capital, practice is less standard.
-Subordinate commissioners or deputy high commissioners may be appointed instead of consuls, and the commissioner's mission may be known as a consulate, commission or deputy high commission.
+Subordinate deputy high commissioners or assistant high commissioners may be appointed instead of consuls-general, with the mission being known as a "deputy high commission" or "assistant high commission", for example the British Deputy High Commission in Chennai, India, and the Indian Assistant High Commission in Mombasa, Kenya.
 Historically, in British colonies, independent Commonwealth countries were represented by commissions.
 For example, Canada, Australia and New Zealand maintained commissions in Singapore, while following its independence in 1947, India established commissions in Kenya, Trinidad and Tobago, and Mauritius which became high commissions on independence.

 Similarly, when Hong Kong was under British administration, Canada, Australia New Zealand India, Malaysia and Singapore were represented by commissions, but following the transfer of sovereignty to China in 1997, these were replaced by consulates-general, as in other non-capital cities in non-Commonwealth countries, with the last commissioner becoming the first consul-general.
 Canada formerly had a commissioner to Bermuda, although this post was held by the consul-general to New York City, but there is now an honorary Canadian consulate on the island.

 Despite the differences in terminology, Commonwealth high commissioners have, since 1948, enjoyed the same diplomatic rank and precedence as ambassadors of foreign heads of state, and in some countries are accorded privileges not enjoyed by foreign ambassadors.
 For example, the British Sovereign receives high commissioners before ambassadors, and sends a coach and four horses to fetch new high commissioners to the palace, whereas new ambassadors get only two horses.
 High commissioners also attend important ceremonies of state, such as the annual Remembrance Sunday service at The Cenotaph in Whitehall (commemorating Commonwealth war dead) and royal weddings and funerals.